 Welcome to the Doctoral Program in Educational Leadership

 The program fosters the development of educators who embrace just and sustainable practices.
-We support and nurture a wide variety of research methodologies that enhance collaborative learning to create positive individual, social, cultural and institutional change.
+We support and nurture various research methodologies that enhance collaborative learning to create positive individual, social, cultural, and institutional change.

 A web-based handbook can be found by clicking here.